Online Degree Programs: 5 Steps to Succeed

 Designate Study Space

 If you’re taking classes online, chances are you are using your kitchen table or coffee table as work spaces.
-(This is exactly what we suggest not doing.)
+But there’s a better way.

 In order to ‘turn on & off’ your ‘school mode’ you need to have a designated study space(s) where you do your school work.
 That way you can better delineate when you are studying and when you aren’t so as to not get distracted in environments that aren’t conducive to concentration.
-We suggest having a go-to coffee shop, library, or home office space where you only go to, to study or complete school work.
+We suggest having a go-to location such as a dedicated home office space or a coffee shop where you only go to study or complete school work.

 Haven’t decided on a degree program yet?

-If you are still undecided on which online degree program is the best for you and your lifestyle, this helps map out the different degree options you have and the pros and cons of each.
+If you are still undecided on which online degree program is the best for you and your lifestyle, this “Where to go to college guide” helps map out the different degree options you have and the pros and cons of each.
 It gives great insight into what each degree program can do for you.

 - Best Online Colleges for Military Credit Transfer